MichaelCurrin/themeless-jekyll-quickstart/README.md

 ## Run

-Build to the `_site` directory and start the webserver with this command.
+Build to the `_site` directory and start the web server with this command.

 ```bash
 $ jekyll serve --baseurl ''